pism/pism/examples/jako/README.md

-Jakobshavn outlet glacier regional example
+Jakobshavn outlet glacier regional modeling example
 =================

 This directory contains all of the scripts needed to build a PISM regional model